OffchainLabs/arbitrum-classic/docs/Tutorials.md

 And more!

 Our partners [Alchemy](https://alchemy.com/?a=arbitrum-docs) and [Web3 University](https://web3.university) provide a number of useful tutorials on building smart contracts and client applications in the Ethereum ecosystem.
-All of the following projects will work equivalently with the Arbitrum ecosystem simply by swapping out the deploying networks!
+All of the following projects will work equivalently with the Arbitrum ecosystem simply by swapping out the deploying network to be arb-mainnet or arb-rinkeby.

 - ✅ [How to Get the Latest Block on Ethereum](https://docs.alchemy.com/alchemy/introduction/getting-started/simple-web3-script)